Musk xylene: Environmental concerns

 The first concerns about musk xylene arose in the early 1980s, with the detection of musk xylene residues in fish from the Tama River near Tokyo, and subsequently in the river water itself, especially at the outlets of sewage treatment plants.
 This led to a voluntary moratorium on the use of musk xylene in Japan from 1982.
-Similar residues were subsequently found in European waters such as the Elbe, Stör and Ruhr rivers in Germany, the German Bight area of the North Sea and sewage treatment plant outlets in Sweden.Section 3.1.2.4, European Union Risk Assessment Report (2005), pp. 21–24.
-Typical concentrations were >0.001 µg/L in sea water, 0.001–0.01 µg/L in river water and 0.01–0.1 µg/L (sometimes higher) in the effluent from sewage treatment plants.
+Similar residues were subsequently found in European waters such as the Elbe, Stör and Ruhr rivers in Germany, the German Bight area of the North Sea and sewage treatment plant outlets in Sweden.
+Typical concentrations were >0.001 μg/L in sea water, 0.001–0.01 μg/L in river water and 0.01–0.1 μg/L (sometimes higher) in the effluent from sewage treatment plants.

 These findings indicate that musk xylene is not completely removed from wastewater by the sewage treatment process.
-Two studies in Germany found compared musk xylene concentrations in incoming wastewater and sewage treatment plant effluent, and found removal rates of 82% and 58%.Later studies have found higher rates of removal of musk xylene by sewage treatment plants, around 95%: European Chemicals Agency (2008).
+Two studies in Germany found compared musk xylene concentrations in incoming wastewater and sewage treatment plant effluent, and found removal rates of 82% and 58%.
 However, they are not concentrations which are expected to be toxic to aquatic life.
-The European Union Risk Assessment Report reviewed more than a dozen studies of the toxicity of musk xylene to algae and to aquatic vertebrates and invertebrates, and all found no observed effect concentrations greater than 10 µg/L, the chronic aquatic toxicity threshold in the EU REACH Regulation.
+The European Union Risk Assessment Report reviewed more than a dozen studies of the toxicity of musk xylene to algae and to aquatic vertebrates and invertebrates, and all found no observed effect concentrations greater than 10 μg/L, the chronic aquatic toxicity threshold in the EU REACH Regulation.